tourajvaziri/ARKit-WorldMap-Save-Load-Tags/README.md

 # Unity - ARWorldMap Save Load Tags
-This demo shows an example for saving and loading Unity Game Objects in ARKit.
+Example project for saving and loading Unity Game Objects in ARKit.
 The contents are created in AR and later restored in their corresponding positions.

 - Try using Unity version 2018.3.1.f1 as ARKit is updated regularly and might not be compatible with other versions.